-PC100/PC133.
+PC100/133

 This is an industry-standard designation for memory capacity as a measure of the speed of the memory bus.
 New platform requirements ensure that memory does not become a bottleneck to system performance.

-PCI Bus (Peripheral Component Interconnect Local Bus).
-PCI bus is a specification that defines a 32-bit data bus interface.
-PCI is a standard widely used by expansion card manufacturers.
+PCI Bus (Peripheral Component Interconnect Local Bus)

+PCI bus is a standard specification that defines a 32-bit data bus interface.

+PCI Bus Master

-PCI Bus Master.
-The PCI Bus Master can perform data transfer without local CPU help and furthermore, the CPU can be treated as one of the Bus Masters.
+The PCI Bus Master can perform data transfer without local CPU help and the CPU can be treated as one of the Bus Masters.
 PCI 2.1 supports concurrent PCI operation to allow the local CPU and bus master to work simultaneously.

-POST (Power On Self Test).
-When you turn ON the computer, it will first run through the POST, a series of software-controlled diagnostic tests.
+POST (Power On Self Test)

+Powering on the computer initiates the POST, a series of software-controlled diagnostic tests.
 The POST checks system memory, the motherboard circuitry, the display, the keyboard, the diskette drive, and other I/O devices.

-PS/2 Port.
+PS/2 Port

 PS/2 ports are based on IBM Micro Channel Architecture.
 This type of architecture transfers data through a 16-bit or 32-bit bus.
 A PS/2 mouse and/or keyboard may be used on ATX motherboards.